heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 **Interpretation of Results:**
 - The results show that attrition is highest among entry-level employees (26.34%), which is significantly higher than at all other management levels.
 This indicates that lower-level employees are the most likely to leave the organization.
-- Attrition decreases consistently with higher management levels.
-Middle management shows moderate attrition (14.68%), while senior management (4.72%) and executive leadership (7.25%) have the lowest rates.
+- Attrition is highest at the lowest management level and generally lower at higher levels, although the pattern is not strictly monotonic.
 - This pattern suggests that employees in higher positions are more stable, likely due to better compensation, career opportunities, and working conditions.
-- Overall, there is a clear negative relationship between management level and attrition: as management level increases, attrition decreases.

 ## 4.2 Salary and Attrition ##